-At Google, in 2013, Nancy was asked to build a team comprised of several “fairness” functions including global diversity and inclusion, HR compliance, and audit oversight of the employee relations department.
+Prior to joining Lime, Nancy took a sabbatical after holding various positions over an 11-year period at Google.
+In her last role at Google she was responsible for several “fairness” functions including global diversity and inclusion, HR compliance, and governance.
 As Vice President of People Operations, she was instrumental in designing the Google’s comprehensive diversity strategy.
 She was also a key player prompting Google to disclose its diversity demographic data publicly, compelling other tech companies to disclose their diversity data and igniting a broader discussion in the tech industry around diversity and inclusion.
 Her work has been covered in print and broadcast outlets including the PBS NewsHour, NPR, USA Today, and the San Jose Mercury News.

 Prior to Google, Nancy was an associate attorney at the law firm of Orrick, Herrington & Sutcliffe (now Orrick).
 Her practice there focused on employment law and general commercial litigation.
 She then moved in-house to lead the employment law function at San Francisco-based Providian Financial, with her role expanding to include management of the company’s litigation department.